Business Development Consultant at Headhunters - IT-Online

-A leading Port Elizabeth based business, with a national footprint, is seeking to employ Business Development Consultant.
+A leading national based business, is seeking to employ a qualified Business Development Consultant.
+Minimum of 3 years’ experience in selling short term insurance coupled with required credits secures.
+Position based in George.

 EXPERIENCE AND QUALIFICATIONS